 In an attempt to return to the tranquility of more pastoral ways found in my familial country Costa Rica, I recollect childhood memories, family histories and domestic objects.
 I create an inventory of symbols connected to these memories based on abstract structures, systems of map making, topography, and landmark images.
 These symbols coalesce throughout my practice of painting, drawing and textiles.

-As a bilingual woman, language is a very important part of my practice.
+As a bilingual Latina woman, language is an important part of my practice.
 Traveling abroad from a young age exposed me to two dramatically different cultures: the U.S. and Costa Rica.
-Having grown up in Miami, Florida, Spanglish is very much real, and plays a large role in how I navigate my vocabulary in my work, both with and without words.
-To parallel the disparity of English and Spanish, I intuitively overlay contrasting materials, like birthday balloons and dyed cotton, and find unlikely combinations of process.
-I weave before I melt, then I stitch and dye, followed by techniques of cutting and stitching.
+Having grown up in Miami, Florida, Spanglish is very much real, and plays a large role in how I navigate a hybrid vocabulary in my work, both with and without words.
+To parallel the disparity of English and Spanish, I intuitively overlay contrasting materials, like birthday balloons and dyed cotton, and find unlikely combinations.
+I weave before I melt, then stitch and dye, followed by techniques of cutting and stitching.
 When I am hand-weaving materials such as plastic, rubber, felt, paper, and foam, these woven strips are fused together through heat, allowing me to machine stitch over a cooled and rigid surface.
 The final step is to cut away fragments of the top layers, exposing the multiple stages of the weaving.